risingwavelabs/risingwave-docs/docs/Sources.md

 :::note

-Currently, RisingWave only supports materialized CDC sources with primary keys.
+Currently, RisingWave only supports materialized CDC sources with primary keys, and the data format must be Debezium JSON.

 :::